As caliphate declared, Iraqi troops battle for Tikrit

 It also poses a direct challenge to the global leadership of al Qaeda, which disowned ISIL, and to conservative Gulf Arab Sunni rulers, who already view the group as a security threat.

-The Iraqi government has appealed for international help and has accused Sunni neighbours, notably Saudi Arabia, of having fostered Islamist militancy in Syria and Iraq.
-Iraqi army spokesman Qassim Atta said declaring a caliphate could backfire by showing that Baghdadi's group posed a risk to other nations.
+The Iraqi government has appealed for international help and has accused Sunni neighbors, notably Saudi Arabia, of having fostered Islamist militancy in Syria and Iraq.
+Iraqi army spokesman Qassim Atta said declaring a caliphate could backfire by showing that Baghdadi's group posed a risk to other nations:

 "This declaration is a message by Islamic State not only to Iraq or Syria but to the region and the world.
 The message is that Islamic State has become a threat to all countries," he said.
 "I believe all countries, once they read the declaration, will change their attitudes because it orders everybody to be loyal to it."